hogoww/Polyphemus/README.md

 The main idea of Polyphemus is to provide a higher level vision of VMs OOPs.
 However, this is meant to be a basis for Pharo tools.
-Particularly we are investigating how to investigate memory corrupt and how to revover dead images.
+Particularly we are investigating how to investigate memory corrupt and how to recover dead images.
 We were able to save a dead image, see the other Ressources section.

 # Other Ressources